oss-mindware/AutoGPT-Mindware/README.md

 ### 2. Install Docker Desktop

-If you haven't already installed Docker Desktop, download the latest version [here](https://www.docker.com/products/docker-desktop).
+If you don't already have Docker, download and install the latest version [here](https://www.docker.com/products/docker-desktop).

 ## 🔧 Setup